stefanideri/luna-belle-case-study/README.md

 # 🌙 Luna Belle – The Magical Journey

-**A Concept Art & Marketing Asset Project for a Fictional Mobile Game Inspired by Barbie-Style Storytelling**
+**A Concept Art & Marketing Case Study for a Fictional Mobile Game Inspired by Barbie-Style Storytelling**

 ---

-## ✨ Overview
+## ✨ Why This GitHub Case Study?

-Welcome to the enchanting world of **Luna Belle**, a magical heroine designed to embody elegance, fantasy, and emotional storytelling.
-This project simulates the kind of visual assets and marketing materials expected from a **2D Concept & Marketing Artist** in the digital gaming industry — with a strong focus on **Mattel’s brand aesthetics**.
+While the [Behance portfolio](https://www.behance.net/gallery/234518991/Luna-Belle-The-Magical-Journey) showcases the final visual assets, this GitHub repository dives deeper into the **creative process**, **strategic thinking**, and **technical decisions** behind the project.

+Here you'll find:
+- The narrative and emotional goals that shaped Luna Belle’s universe
+- Prompt engineering experiments using Google AI Studio
+- Marketing simulations for user acquisition and brand alignment
+- Visual development breakdowns and asset rationale
+- Self-directed learning paths and tool integration

+This case study is designed to reflect the mindset of a **2D Concept & Marketing Artist** who not only creates beautiful visuals, but also understands how to position them for impact in the gaming industry.

 ---